dulibrarytech/living-library/README.md

 have mysql 5.4 - 5.7
-add .env file in root folder (see .env-example) define the API route in your .env file (see API_ROUTE variable) add mysql schema and db "livinglibrary" to db, import livinglibrary.sql export run "node living-library.js" http://localhost:8000/[API_ROUTE]?api_key=[API_KEY] (where API_ROUTE and API_KEY are defined in your .env file)
+add .env file in root folder (see .env-example) define the API route in your .env file (see API_ROUTE variable) create a mysql database named "livinglibrary" (or whatever value you give to the DB_NAME variable in your .env file) import livinglibrary.sql (schema only, no content; for schema & example content, see livinglibrary_with_example_content.sql) run "node living-library.js" http://localhost:8000/[API_ROUTE]?api_key=[API_KEY] (where API_ROUTE and API_KEY are defined in your .env file)